zeppel13/wave_simulation/README.md

 - $(\frac{\partial^2}{\partial t^2})$ is the time second derivative,
 - $(\frac{\partial^2}{\partial x^2})$ and $(\frac{\partial^2}{\partial y^2})$ are the spatial second derivatives.

-The simulation also handles boundary conditions, where the behavior of the wave at the edges of the simulation grid is modified to reflect realistic physical environments, including the implementation of Perfectly Matched Layer (short PML) to prevent wave reflections.
+The simulation also handles boundary conditions, where the waves are reflected.

+I tried to implement Perfectly Matched Layer (short PML) to prevent wave reflections.
 Tho this not as simple as I thought it to be.
 I realize that waves still reflect no matter how I treat the boundary with a PML.
 I am still gradually learning.
+The reasoning behind PML let's us pretend that waves are leaving the simulation domain, simulating an open end to the wave field, where no reflections are expected, e.g. endlessly far range.

+The Wave Equation is a continuous PDE, that needs to be discretized first, in order to be simulated.
+We will be using a finite difference approximation for this.
-Spatial Discretization, aka the nifty math of turning the PDE into something approximated, that can be simulated on a big grid
+Discretization, aka the nifty math of turning the PDE into something approximated, that can be simulated on a big grid with a step size $(dx)$ and $(dy)$ in the $(x)$- and $(y)$-directions.

-We define a grid with a step size $ dx $ and $ dy $ in the $x$- and $y$-directions.
-Using a second-order finite difference approximation for the spatial derivatives, we approximate the wave equation as:
+Approximation of the spatial derivatives with a a second-order finite difference approximation:

 $$
 \frac{\partial^2 u(x, y, t)}{\partial x^2} \approx \frac{u(x + dx, y, t) - 2u(x, y, t) + u(x - dx, y, t)}{dx^2}